 During my adult years I have experienced varied work opportunities and come through long term illness.
 If life has taught me anything it is a deep reverence for all that is and a great compassion and love for life.

 I am a member of the Religious Society of Friends (Quakers), a Theosophist and a Druid.
-Thirteen years ago I began the druidic teaching grove of Cylch Blodeuwedd.
+Fifteen years ago I began the druidic teaching grove of Cylch Blodeuwedd.

 I love my garden and kitchen in particular and I love to cook and welcome everyone into my home.
 I also read voraciously, am fascinated by history and adore the arts, especially the theatre and all forms of music and dance.

-I now live in a Victorian house in the mountains of Snowdonia in North West Wales with my husband, son, two Labrador dogs and five cats.
+I now live in a Victorian house in the mountains of Snowdonia in North West Wales with my husband, son, two Labrador dogs and four cats.